umurotti/SpotifySpeech/README.md

 Deployed on [Amazon AWS](https://aws.amazon.com/) remote machine using [Apache TOMCAT](http://tomcat.apache.org/)

 ## Significant Release Notes
-First level LRU Cache has still size of maximum 2 elements for some test issues about LRU policy
+* First level LRU Cache has still size of maximum 2 elements for some test issues about LRU policy
+* Suported Languages: English
+* Current release works properly on Firefox web browser, if the browser does not record your voice please try again with a Firefox window

 ## Built With